There are a number of different funding streams available for careers in STEM

 Rosalind Franklin Award – Royal Society

 The Royal Society’s Rosalind Franklin Award is made to an individual for an outstanding contribution to any area of natural science, engineering or technology.

-While open to both sexes, the recipient of the award is expected to spend a proportion of the grant on implementing a project to raise the profile of women in STEMM in their institution and/or field of expertise.
+While open to all genders, the recipient of the award is expected to spend a proportion of the grant on implementing a project to raise the profile of women in STEMM in their institution and/or field of expertise.